openKolibri/klais-16/readme.md

 ```

 ##### Segment Order
 Besides direct control over the LEDs, there are also helper functions such as segment control and print letter.
 These use the [segmentMapping.h] and [sixteenSegments.h] headers.
-Once the leds are mapped to the segments the segments are mapped to the ASCII chatachter set. [sixteenSegments.h] contatins which segments need to be lit for each chatachter, the notation used in both files refers to the segments in colockwise order going in as is convertion with sixteen segment displays.
+Once the leds are mapped to the segments, the segments are mapped to the ASCII character set. [sixteenSegments.h] contains which segments need to be lit for each character, the notation used in both files refers to the segments in clockwise order going in as-is conversion with sixteen segment displays.

-[sixteen segment display segment letters]
+![segmentMap]

 #### Configuration
-On boot the seven GPIO for the configuration pads have their internal pullups enabled and then are set as inputs.
+On boot, the seven GPIO for the configuration pads have their internal pullups enabled and are then set as inputs.
 They are all sampled, any that have been bridged to ground will read as low and can then be used to set the configuration.

 ```c
   uint8_t config = 0x00;